shellspec/shellspec/README.md

 ```
 Usage: shellspec [options] [files or directories]

+  Using + instead of - for short options causes reverses the meaning

   -s, --shell SHELL               Specify a path of shell [default: current shell]
       --[no-]fail-fast[=COUNT]    Abort the run after a certain number of failures [default: 1]
       --[no-]fail-no-examples     Fail if no examples found [default: disabled]